The Ultimate Direct Response Facebook Advertising Guide

 b) The UTM parameters are missing or wrong.

-You will also want to ensure all events and goals are tracking properly both inside of Google Analytics as well as in the Facebook Ads Manager.
+You will also want to ensure all events and goals are tracked properly both inside of Google Analytics as well as in the Facebook Ads Manager.

 Note: I strongly suggest that you do not start making setting changes this early on you need to give data enough time to flow.